Are you overwhelmed when you attempt to sketch a complex building?

 - quality video demonstrations of indoor and out on location sketches

-I want to share all my tricks for sketching buildingswhich combines 20 years experience as an architect with the obsessive sketching that has filled over 150 sketchbooks.
+I want to share all my tricks for sketching buildings which combine 20 years experience as an architect with the obsessive sketching that has filled over 150 sketchbooks.

 How will the course work?

-– The course will be run through a private WordPress site.
+- The course will be run through a private specially designed classroom site for all lessons, sharing of homework and discussions

 What each lesson contains